Detective Comics #153, DC Comics, November 1949.

 Without a doubt, the most coveted, ogled, revered, respected and worshiped run in comic collecting history has to be Detective Comics #27 to #37.
 Each of these books are heavyweights on their own but the thought of actually owning the complete set is mere fantasy to most.

 You can read a thousand posts online about what the introduction of the Robin character did to the Batman character.
 Many cite the introduction of Robin as the beginning of the end of that dark and dangerous Batman.
 I think Robin was gold for the franchise, the addition of the Boy Wonder made Batman as populist as can be and the Dynamic Duo were forever the gold standard for hero/sidekick.
 Robin with Batman was so successful that the wisdom of the pairing was left unchallenged for 30 years, with Neal Adams starting exploring the pre-Robin mystique of Batman around 1970.

-The market is healthy for this book right now with it trading higher that the other non key issues around it.
-Neither the Overstreet Price Guide nor comics.org nor the CGC labels mention that this is the first solo Batman cover since… so I’m assuming some of the value appreciation it’s enjoying now is cover based and Roy Raymond based but it could also be savvy non Robin cover collectors based as well.
-I think the book still has a good amout of appreciation left in it.
+The market is healthy for this book right now with it trading higher than the other non-key issues around it.
+Neither the Overstreet Price Guide nor comics.org nor the CGC labels mentions that this is the first solo Batman cover since… so I’m assuming some of the value appreciation it’s enjoying now is cover based and Roy Raymond based but it could also be savvy non-Robin cover collectors based as well.
+I think the book still has a good amount of appreciation left in it.

 Try and grab a nice tight CGC 5.0 and look for one with good gloss, the yellows and the blacks just jump out of the high gloss copies.

 The 48th Overstreet price break for this book is $621/$1061/$1500 in the 8.0/9.0/9.2 grade splits.